nothamzaa/nothamzaa/README.md

 - 👋 Hi, I’m @nothamzaa
 - 👀 I’m interested in S.E
-- 🌱 I’m currently in a learning journey with ALX
+- 🌱 I’m currently in a learning journey
 - 📫 How to reach me : Hamzabousseta1@gmail.com

 <!---